 Leeds Beckett 'Quote, Unquote' guide provides information on the Harvard referencing system, including how to reference a variety of different formats and media.

-A short introductory guide is also available to download or in print from the Library.
+A short introductory guide is also available to download.

 Referencing is how you point to other sources (books, journals, webpages etc.) you have used in writing your work.
 It consists of two parts: the citation and the reference.